ministryofjustice/itpolicycontent/content/confluence/enterprise/code-of-connection-standard.md

 A Code of Connection (CoCo) is designed to provide a mechanism to record a formal agreement between a 3rd party organisation and the MoJ on the security measures to be applied by that 3rd party prior to and during any electronic connection with a MoJ ICT system, for example, to facilitate the exchange of data between two case management systems.

-<a href=https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework>HMG Security Policy Framework (SPF)</a> mandatory requirements state that:
+[HMG Security Policy Framework (SPF)](https://www.gov.uk/government/publications/security-policy-framework/hmg-security-policy-framework) mandatory requirements state that:

-<blockquote>Departments and Agencies must put in place an appropriate range of technical controls for all ICT systems, proportionate to the value, importance and sensitivity of the information held and the requirements of any interconnected systems.</blockquote>
+>Departments and Agencies must put in place an appropriate range of technical controls for all ICT systems, proportionate to the value, importance and sensitivity of the information held and the requirements of any interconnected systems.

 In order to meet these requirements, the SPF stipulates that ICT systems must:

-<blockquote>Comply with the requirements of any codes of connection, multilateral or bilateral international agreements and community or shared services security policies to which they are signatories (e.g. Government Secure Intranet).</blockquote>
+> Comply with the requirements of any codes of connection, multilateral or bilateral international agreements and community or shared services security policies to which they are signatories (e.g. Government Secure Intranet).

 Policy statements on connecting 3rd party ICT systems and the requirements for a CoCo are covered in IT Security – Technical Controls Policy, while this document sets out the MoJ standard for its implementation.